kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

 * docker

-* The Kopia repository server controller should be deployed along with Kanister controller.
+* The Kopia repository server controller should be deployed along with the Kanister controller.
   Refer
   :ref:`Deploying Kopia Repository server controller <deploying_repo_server_controller>`